mskcc/cHL-spatial-profiling/README.md

 ## Multiplexed IF analysis

+- For Halo->RDA used: ver/halo_v3.5.1 of the HaloX repo

 *scripts/misc* contains R scripts for cell reassignments, UMAP clustering, HRS aggregate analysis.

 *statistics* contains R scripts for all statistical analyses.